NMI Frequently Asked Questions

 - Advanced Grant Development – Federal Proposal Certificate: Participants must pre-identify a nonprofit organization for which they will be writing a proposal.
 Participants signing up for this certificate must have advanced writing skills and previous experience in writing both state and foundation grant proposals.
 See Details HERE

-- The executive leadership certificate is specifically designed for the unique needs of senior-level nonprofit leaders and emerging executives of nonprofits and public organizations.
+- The Executive Leadership Certificate is specifically designed for the unique needs of senior-level nonprofit leaders and emerging executives of nonprofits and public organizations.
 This certificate teaches the tools, perspectives, and frameworks necessary to achieve your institutional missions and create a greater impact on your organization.
-At a minimum, it is helpful if participants have several years of professional or management experience within the nonprofit sector.
+At a minimum, it is helpful if participants have professional or management experience within the nonprofit sector.

-- Scholarships and financial aid are not offered for our programs as these are considered to be professional development courses.
+- Scholarships, financial aid, and tuition deferment are not offered for our programs as these are considered to be professional development courses.

 Do I receive grades for the work that I complete?